-Psychological Therapy Tailored to your needs in Brighton and Hove
+Psychological Therapy Tailored to your needs in Brighton and Hove or online

 How I work

 I can offer an initial telephone consultation (20 minutes) free of charge to discuss your needs and initial ideas of how we may be able to work together.
 Following this, I can offer sessions either in person in the Brighton and Hove area or online sessions, using Zoom or Skype.

 I have specialist training in Eye Movement Desensitisation and Reprocessing (EMDR) therapy (click here to find out more about EMDR) and I adopt an integrative approach in my clinical work, drawing on a range of psychological models, including Cognitive Analytic Therapy and Cognitive Behavioural Therapy.
 The range of services I offer are tailored to best suit your needs and preferences.
 Click here for information about fees.
 I can also provide therapy in Italian - click here to visit the Italian page.

 The first appointment is a psychological assessment appointment.
 It is usually helpful to meet for a longer session (90 minutes) to explore what approach may be best suited and feel comfortable for you and decide on a treatment plan.
 I will usually start by asking you what has been happening for you, what has led to you thinking about psychological therapy and about some of your early history.
 I may also ask you to fill in some questionnaires if it is appropriate.
 This initial appointment will also be an opportunity for you to ask questions about how I work.
 At the end of the session, we can decide together whether psychological therapy will be helpful, what approach may be most beneficial and we will agree on some therapy goals.